 Revelstoke has the highest paraglide launch in North America at an elevation of 2,225m!
 You take a gondola up the ski hill, then climb into a van to go even higher up the mountain.
 After take-off, you soar for at least 30 minutes before landing next to the Columbia River down in the valley below.
 If you want, the pilot will do flips and other acrobatics.
 You might even get to fly the wing yourself!
 I expected the whole thing to be scary, and while it was a bit nerve-wracking at first, mostly it was quite peaceful.
 And the views were incredible!

 However, if you have a weak stomach like me, you may want to take some anti-nausea meds beforehand.
 Real talk: I felt a bit nauseous during the flight, and it got worse as we began to land.
-Once we hit the ground I barfed.
-I actually felt great right afterward: the euphoria and adrenaline of the flight kind of cancelled out the gross of throwing up.
+I think if I had taken some anti-nausea meds, I wouldn’t have had an issue and others in my group didn’t feel sick at all.

 To book a trip, get in touch with Revelstoke Paragliding.
 I flew with Brad, who was amazing!
 He made sure I felt safe, let me fly the wing for a long time and tailored the flight to minimize my nausea.
 I definitely recommend him!

 There are lots of lakes near Revelstoke including Lake Revelstoke, the Arrow Lakes, and Williamson Lake.
 You can rent canoes, kayaks, and paddleboards to get out on the water.

 Raft Some Whitewater